xdrip-js/Lookout/README.md

 sudo npm install -g npm
 ```

 **INFO** The command is show twice above because it takes two rounds of updates to get to the current version.
+Also, the old version stays resident in /usr/bin/npm location.
+To start using the new version, you must log out and log back in for the shell to see it.

 Lookout uses the bluez-tools software.
 Here are the instructions for installing bluez-tools: